aviwatgure/Power_BI_Pizza_Sales_Analysis/README.md

 #### Day:
 Orders Are Highest On Weekends, Especially Friday and Saturday Evenings : <br> This insight suggests that the business experiences peak order volumes during weekends, particularly in the evenings.
-This pattern likely reflects customers' dining habits, where they prefer to order pizzas as a treat during the weekend.
+This pattern likely reflects customers' dining habits, where they prefer to order pizzas as a treat during the weekend. <br>
-Implication: The business should ensure adequate staffing, inventory, and delivery resources during these peak times to meet the higher demand and maintain service quality.
+Implication : The business should ensure adequate staffing, inventory, and delivery resources during these peak times to meet the higher demand and maintain service quality.

 #### Monthly:
-Maximum Orders Are Placed in July and January : <br> These months show a significant spike in orders, possibly due to holidays and seasonal promotions.
+Maximum Orders Are Placed in July and January : <br> These months show a significant spike in orders, possibly due to holidays and seasonal promotions. <br>
-Implication: Seasonal marketing campaigns and promotions can be strategically planned for these months to capitalize on the increased customer demand.
+Implication : Seasonal marketing campaigns and promotions can be strategically planned for these months to capitalize on the increased customer demand.

 ### - <u>  Sales Performance : </u>

 #### Category:
-Classic Category Contributes To Maximum Sales and Total Orders : <br> The Classic pizza category is the most popular among customers, generating the highest sales and order volumes.
+Classic Category Contributes To Maximum Sales and Total Orders : <br> The Classic pizza category is the most popular among customers, generating the highest sales and order volumes. <br>
-Implication: Focusing on maintaining and expanding the Classic pizza offerings, including introducing new variants or limited-time specials within this category, can further boost sales.
+Implication : Focusing on maintaining and expanding the Classic pizza offerings, including introducing new variants or limited-time specials within this category, can further boost sales.

 #### Size:
-Large Size Pizza Contributes To Maximum Sales : <br> Large pizzas are the top choice for customers, driving the most significant portion of sales.
+Large Size Pizza Contributes To Maximum Sales : <br> Large pizzas are the top choice for customers, driving the most significant portion of sales. <br>
-Implication: Promotions that encourage customers to upgrade to large sizes, such as value deals or combo offers, can enhance sales.
+Implication : Promotions that encourage customers to upgrade to large sizes, such as value deals or combo offers, can enhance sales.

  ### - <u> Best Sellers : </u>

 #### Revenue:
-The Thai Chicken Pizza Contributes To Maximum Revenue : <br> This pizza variant generates the highest revenue, indicating strong customer preference and possibly a higher price point.
+The Thai Chicken Pizza Contributes To Maximum Revenue : <br> This pizza variant generates the highest revenue, indicating strong customer preference and possibly a higher price point. <br>
-Implication: The Thai Chicken Pizza should be prominently featured in marketing materials, and its success could inspire the development of similar high-revenue items.
+Implication : The Thai Chicken Pizza should be prominently featured in marketing materials, and its success could inspire the development of similar high-revenue items.

 #### Total Orders and Quantity : <br>
-The Classic Deluxe Pizza Contributes To Maximum Total Orders and Quantity: This pizza variant is ordered most frequently and in the largest quantities, demonstrating broad customer appeal.
+The Classic Deluxe Pizza Contributes To Maximum Total Orders and Quantity: This pizza variant is ordered most frequently and in the largest quantities, demonstrating broad customer appeal. <br>
-Implication: Ensuring consistent quality and availability of the Classic Deluxe Pizza is crucial, and it may be beneficial to create promotions that feature this popular item.
+Implication :  Ensuring consistent quality and availability of the Classic Deluxe Pizza is crucial, and it may be beneficial to create promotions that feature this popular item.

  ###  - <u> Worst Sellers : </u>

 #### Revenue, Total Orders, and Quantity :  <br>
-The Brie Carre Pizza Contributes To Minimum Revenue, Total Orders, and Quantity: This pizza variant performs poorly across all sales metrics.
+The Brie Carre Pizza Contributes To Minimum Revenue, Total Orders, and Quantity: This pizza variant performs poorly across all sales metrics. <br>
-Implication: A review of the Brie Carre Pizza is necessary to determine whether it can be improved through recipe adjustments or marketing efforts.
+Implication :  A review of the Brie Carre Pizza is necessary to determine whether it can be improved through recipe adjustments or marketing efforts.
 If not, it may be more cost-effective to remove it from the menu and replace it with a more popular option.